Dragon-Wonder/Physics-Collision-Simulator/README.md

 # Cannon-Simulation

-A really simple program that uses SDL library to simulate a cannon ball being fired.
+A really simple program that uses SDL library to simulate cannonballs being fired and colliding and bouncing off of each other.

-I used to to test the waters on using SDL for graphics.
+I used it to test the waters on using SDL for graphics, and collisions.
 Putting it on GitHub so that I may easily reference it later.

 There are a few branches of this that use different programming languages.

+# License

-It has been released in the Public Domain meaning you can use it however you wish.
+This program has been released in the Public Domain meaning you can use it however you wish, read the license file [here](https://github.com/GamerMan7799/Cannon-Simulation/blob/master/LICENSE.md) or you can read [here](http://unlicense.org) for infomation of the Unlicense in general.

+## Summary of what license means

+* First and foremost, this code is "AS IS", meaning we cannot be sued if it doesn't work

+* You can modify this code any way you wish without credit (but we would certainty appreciate it)

+* You can any/all of this code for private and/or commerical use

 # Running the program